TQSProject/PickUs/README.md

 ### Locally
 In `application.properties`, make sure `spring.datasource.url=jdbc:mysql://localhost:3306/mydb` is the url being used.

+Start up the sql container with `docker compose up mysql-db`.

 Then run it like a normal springboot application in a dev environment.

 ### Docker